 0:11 Hello, Doha.
-Hello.
+Hello!
 Salaam alaikum.

 0:47 I said, "Where are the Qataris?"
 (Laughter) (Applause)

 0:53 They said, "No, no, it's too hot.
 They come out later.
 They're smart."
-(Laughter) "They know."
+"They know."
+(Laughter)

-1:00 And of course it's growing so fast, sometimes there's growing pains.
+1:00 And of course, it's growing so fast, sometimes there's growing pains.
 You know, like sometimes you run into people that you think know the city well, but they don't know it that well.
 My Indian cab driver showed up at the W, and I asked him to take me to the Sheraton, and he said, "No problem, sir."
 And then we sat there for two minutes.

 1:19 I said, "What's wrong?"
 He said, "One problem, sir."
+(Laughter)

 1:22 I said, "What?"
 He goes, "Where is it?"
 (Laughter)

-1:26 I go, "You're the driver, you should know."
+1:27 I go, "You're the driver, you should know."
 He goes, "No, I just arrived, sir."
 I go, "You just arrived at the W?"
-"No, I just arrived in Doha, sir.
-I was on my way home from the airport.
-I got a job.
+"No, I just arrived in Doha, sir."
+(Laughter) "I was on my way home from the airport, I got a job.
 I'm working already."
-He goes, "Sir, why don't you drive?"
+(Laughter) He goes, "Sir, why don't you drive?"
 (Laughter)

-1:50 It is an adventure.
-The Middle East has been an adventure the past couple years.
-The Middle East is going crazy with the Arab Spring and revolution and all this.
-Are there any Lebanese here tonight?
-Any Lebanese by applause?
-(Applause) Lebanese.
-Yeah.
+1:44 "I don't know where we're going."
+"Neither do I. It will be an adventure, sir."
+(Laughter) The Middle East has been an adventure the past couple of years.
+It is going crazy with the Arab Spring and revolution and all this.
+Are there any Lebanese here tonight, by applause?
+(Cheering) Lebanese, yeah.
 The Middle East is going crazy.
 You know the Middle East is going crazy when Lebanon is the most peaceful place in the region.
 (Laughter) (Applause) Who would have thought?
-Oh my gosh.
+(Laughter) Oh my gosh.

 3:18 "Abdul, are you okay?"
 "I was saying hello for half an hour.
-I'm going to be all right."
+I'll be all right."
+(Laughter)

 3:23 Qataris, you guys do the nose to nose.
 Why is that?
 Are you too tired to go all the way around?
+(Laughter)

 4:04 But no, guys, really, it is exciting to be here, and like I said, you guys are doing a lot culturally, you know, and it's amazing, and it helps change the image of the Middle East in the West.
-Like a lot of Americans don't know a lot about us, about the Middle East.
+A lot of Americans don't know a lot about us, about the Middle East.
 I'm Iranian and American.
 I'm there.
 I know, I've traveled here.
 There's so much, we laugh, right?
 People don't know we laugh.
-When I did the Axis of Evil comedy tour, it came out on Comedy Central, I went online to see what people were saying about it.
+When I did the Axis of Evil comedy tour, it came out on Comedy Central, I went online to see what people were saying.
 I ended up on a conservative website.
 One guy wrote another guy.
 He said, "I never knew these people laughed."
 Think about it.
 You never see us laughing in American film or television, right?
-Maybe like an evil -- like, "Wuhahaha, wuhahaha.
-(Laughter) I will kill you in the name of Allah, wuhahahahaha."
-But never like, "ha ha ha ha ha ha ha ha ha."
+Maybe like an evil laugh: "Wuhahaha."
+(Laughter) "I will kill you in the name of Allah, wuhahahahaha."
+(Laughter) But never like, "Ha ha ha ha la."
+(Laughter)

 4:51 We like to laugh.
 We like to celebrate life.
 And I wish more Americans would travel here.
-I always encourage my friends: Travel, see the Middle East, there's so much to see, so many good people.
+I always encourage my friends: "Travel, see the Middle East, there's so much to see, so many good people."
 And it's vice versa, and it helps stop problems of misunderstanding and stereotypes from happening.

 6:51 "I think he's going to hijack the plane with some ice cream."